What Pool Cues are Made in the USA?

 Their most famous line is Sneaky Pete: the cues with a thinner profile that appeal to players who want a lighter, faster stroke.
 But they make dozens of other designs.
 A quick search for Schmelke reviews online shows years of happy customers.
 People don’t rave; they just quietly keep buying them.

 The company has two Hall of Fame inducted members.
 Dan was inducted into the American Cue Makers Association Hall of Fame in 2003.
 Stephen earned Cue Maker of the Year in 2017.
-These aren’t marketing slogans.
-They’re recognition from the people who care about quality cues.
+Those titles come straight from the trade, awarded by the people who care most about cue quality.

 Every Schmelke comes with a limited lifetime warranty.
 It’s a commitment to stand behind the product.